List of Elemental Gelade characters: Minor characters

 Viro is a young girl with long purple hair and large glasses.
-She helps Cou and quickly becomes acquainted with the other members of the group.
-Viro is later revealed to be a spy for the opposing group who has their eyes on Ren, but she's able to travel with the party with little suspicion because of her clumsy and air-headed qualities.
+She helps Coud and quickly becomes acquainted with the other members of the group.
+Viro is later revealed to be a spy for the opposing group who has their eyes on Ren, but is able to travel with the party with little suspicion because of her clumsy and air-headed qualities.

-In the anime, Viro also becomes infatuated with Cou and his kind personality and soon becomes hesitant in carrying out her mission.
-Viro reacts with Cou to take the form of a large bluish drill-like weapon around his right arm.
-She sacrifices herself saving Cou from an attack by Gladius.
-She is often thought of for the rest of the series.
-Cisqua also looks at a photo of her while writing a letter in the final episode.
+In the anime, Viro becomes infatuated with Coud and his kind personality and soon becomes hesitant in carrying out her mission.
+Viro reacts with Coud to take the form of a large bluish drill-like weapon around his right arm.
+She sacrifices herself to save Coud from an attack by Gladius, but is remembered by other characters, with Cisqua looking at a photo of her while writing a letter in the final episode.

 In the manga, she turns on the party despite Rowen's attempts to save her.
-In the end, she turns to dust after her core stone is broken.
-She states "Viro" isn't her name but a term for all human women with artificial elemental gelades.
+In the end, she turns to dust after her core stone is broken, stating that "Viro" is not her name, but a term for all human women with artificial Elemental Gelades.
 Her saliva is poison to Edel Raids.